 TRANSFORM methodology and approach

-As an inter-agency initiative between ILO, UNICEF and UNDP, TRANSFORM seeks to build at national and decentralized levels to improve the design, effectiveness and efficiency of social protection systems.
+As an inter-agency initiative created between ILO, UNICEF and UNDP, TRANSFORM seeks to build capacity at national and decentralized levels to improve the design, effectiveness and efficiency of social protection systems.
 TRANSFORM aims not only at imparting state-of-the-art knowledge that is appropriate for the challenges faced by countries in the region, but also to encourage learners to take leadership on the change and transformation of nationally defined social protection systems.

 WHY USE TRANSFORM?